 DIGITS := 10: evalp(G200, x = 0.3)

 This result is caused by numerical round-off.
 Also with increased

 DIGITS := 20: evalp(G200, x = 0.3)

 delete DIGITS, G200:

-A nonnegative integer: the degree of the polynomial.
+A nonnegative integer or an arithmetical expression representing a nonnegative integer: the degree of the polynomial.

 An arithmetical expression.

 An indeterminate or an arithmetical expression.
 An indeterminate